SEO A/B Testing: A Complete Guide to Testing and Improving Organic Search Performance

 Standard recommendation: 6 to 8 weeks

-This timeframe gives you the best chance of reaching statistically significant results.
+This timeframe gives most small to medium traffic sites a reasonable chance of reaching statistically significant results.

 Exception: Sites with high traffic volumes can achieve significance faster and may run shorter tests.